twitu/genome-assembly/README.md

 ##  1. Reading and Storing _kmers_

 The input to the program is file containing reads of DNA in each line.
-Each read is string of 4 possible characters {'A', 'C', 'G', 'T'} corresponding to the base pairs in DNA.
+Each read is string of 4 possible characters {'A', 'C', 'G', 'T'} corresponding to the base pairs (BP) in DNA.
 All size K sub-strings of a read are its _kmers_.
 Since we cannot distinguish between two strands of the DNA we take the alphabetically smaller of the _kmer_ and its reverse complement.
 Each _kmer_ has a length M signature called an _mmer_ .
 We take the alphabetically smallest sub-string of length M to be the _mmer_.

 **Example read and deriving kmers of length 6 from it, where the bold characters represent mmers of length 3**